 7 faculty members; 4 elected and 3 appointed.
 This committee's primary role is to approve, plan, administer and assess all UCBA study abroad and exchange programs.
 This work includes, but is not limited to, advocating for resources; promoting study abroad and exchange opportunities to students and faculty; reviewing and selecting proposals for new study abroad programs; mentoring and assisting faculty in the development and implementation of study abroad programs; creating and implementing policies and guidelines related to UCBA study abroad and exchange programs; reviewing and recommending scholarship award winners for study abroad scholarships; and creating promotional content for study abroad-related materials.

-Elected Representatives Term Expires Appointed Representatives Term Expires Libby Anthony (ENGL) Chair 2019 Carla Cesare (AVC) 2019 Susan Willis (BIO) 2020 Kellie Tilton (LIBR) Vice Cha ir 2020 Brian Hunter (FL) Secretary 2021 Amy Crittenden (NURS) 2021 Teresa Roig-Torres (FL) 2021
+Elected Representatives Term Expires

+Susan Willis (BIO) 2020

+Brian Hunter (FL) 2021

+Teresa Roig-Torres (FL) 2021

+Libby Anthony (ENGL) 2022